 Care and Maintenance

-Once installed, you'll find that your rubber flooring is easy with which to live.
+Once installed, you'll find that your rubber flooring is easy to live with.
 Clean up spills as quickly as possible to avoid staining the floor or allowing water to seep into the subfloor through the small seams between tiles.

 About once a week, vacuum the floor so gritty dirt doesn't dig into the tile and damage it.
 After you vacuum, mop the floor with a mild detergent and water.
 Always ring your mop well so it's damp rather than sopping wet.
 Avoid harsh chemicals and abrasive cleaners.